sarsamurmu/estree-toolkit/README.md

   Evaluates the path for truthiness and returns `true`, `false` or `undefined` depending on evaluation result.
 - `hasBinding`\
-  Checks if any binding with the name is available.
+  Checks if any binding with the name is available in the containing scope.
   ```js
   const { utils: u } = require('estree-toolkit');
   const { parseModule } = require('meriyah');